qufighter/SDL_ColorPick/external/README.md

 ## Packages (KDE / Qt Build)

-sudo apt-get install extra-cmake-modules qt6-base-dev
+sudo apt-get install extra-cmake-modules qt6-base-dev qt6-declarative-dev

+The following are yet to de determined as dependencies or not...

+sudo apt-get install libqt6quick6 qml6-module-qtquick

 note support for KDE (except through GTK) is not yet complete.